Information You Need To Know About

 EVICTIONS FOR REASONS OTHER THAN NON-PAYMENT OF RENT:

-The eviction moratorium of the CARES Act only applies to evictions related to nonpayment of rent and fees related to nonpayment of rent.
+The CDC eviction moratorium applies to evictions related to nonpayment of rent.
 Evictions and Termination of Assistance against a tenant for drug abuse and/or other criminal activity, lease violations and family obligations violations are permitted during the moratorium.

 LOSS OF INCOME:

-If you or a household member have experienced a loss of, please notify us in writing at firstname.lastname@example.org.
-Someone will follow-up with you as soon as possible.
+If you or a household member have experienced a loss of, please notify us in writing at email@example.com.
+Our office will follow-up with you as soon as possible.

 Information on this page will be updated as processes are developed/changed or as needed to keep you informed.